Learn about many of the available medications in our database.

 Pregnancy: This medication may cause harm to an unborn fetus and should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Women of childbearing age who are taking vandetanib should use an effective method of birth control (e.g., birth control pill, condoms) during treatment and for at least 3 months after the last dose of vandetanib.

-Men receiving this medication must use an effective method of contraception during treatment and for two months following the last dose.
+Men receiving this medication must use an effective method of contraception during treatment and for 2 months following the last dose.

 Breast-feeding: It is not known if vandetanib passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.